NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 Note: In AEs' famous "e=mc^2", c^2 is just a conversion factor, ergs to grams.
 The speed of light, c=1, 1 squared is still 1.

-Our star radiates 385 yotta watts about 0.1 x the mass of Mt Everest per hour or 15,000 trillion Nagasaki’s per hr.
+Our star radiates 385 yotta watts about 0.1 x the mass of Mt Everest per hour or 15,000 trillion Nagasakiâ€™s per hr.
 (yotta = trillion trillion)

 How much energy the earth absorbs and radiates per day seems to be a closely guarded secret.
 Clearly, absorption and radiation are in equilibrium because the earth is not getting warmer or cooler within any margin of error we can currently measure.